 In February, Salesforce turned its World Tour Sydney conference into a virtual event in just 10 days.
-Here’s what we learned, along with tips for how you can do the same for your company.
+Here’s what we learnt and how you can do the same for your company.

-As other companies face similar challenges, they too are pivoting flagship events to virtual spaces.
-This article is for those who are making the difficult decision to transform large-scale events from in-person to online.
+As other companies face similar challenges, they too are reimagining flagship events to suit virtual spaces.
+This article is for those making the difficult decision to transform large-scale events from in-person to online.
 We share what we learned and how our experience can help you.

-Derek Laney, Salesforce’s Head of Solutions and Product Marketing, Asia Pacific, says his team has been talking about doing online events for years.
-He was excited to replan the conference, despite the challenge ahead.
+Our APAC marketing team had been talking about doing online events for years, and Head of Solutions and Product Marketing APAC Derek Laney says he was excited to replan the conference, despite the challenge ahead.

 “There was no precedent to what we were doing,” he says.
 “So there was no reason for us not to try something new.”

-Let’s start with four things to keep in mind as you strategize:
+Let’s start with four things to keep in mind as you strategise:

-The Asia Pacific (APAC) Marketing Team oversaw the creation of a series of work streams for World Tour Sydney.
-Each one focused on a different aspect of the event: content, engagement, and communications.
-Other subgroups covered online streaming, live demos, customer management, and more.
+The APAC marketing team oversaw the creation of a series of work streams for World Tour Sydney, each focused on a different aspect of the event: content, engagement and communications.
+Other subgroups covered online streaming, live demos, customer management and more.

-Bertam adds getting buy-in from the very top right from the start was an important part of their success.
-“We learned early on the importance of creating visuals to help people understand what the event was going to look like and what our production values would be,” she says.
+“We learnt early on the importance of creating visuals to help people understand what the event was going to look like and what our production values would be,” Bertram says.
 “For example, we built slides that replicated looking at a presentation through a screen.”

-Ruthless prioritisation was key.
-“I stopped answering everyone's questions so we could focus on prioritisation,” recounts Laney.
+“I stopped answering everyone's questions so we could focus on prioritisation,” says Laney.
 “We didn’t want to be overwhelmed with the amount of challenges that we had to solve.”

 On day one, we determined which of the event’s 150 sessions would translate best to a virtual format.
 We came up with a plan for the top 30 sessions and all the people needed to deliver them.
 Laney recommends working with the wider team on a need-to-know basis to stay on target and move fast.

-“It's okay if there’s ambiguity around what the process is,” he says.
+“It's okay if there’s ambiguity around the process,” he says.
 “Not to say that we kept anything confidential, but we needed to focus.
 Opening up ideas to a larger group can create distraction.”